1. Medical examination

 - Careful documentation is also important for physicians examining the victim, as it provides a valuable basis for any testimony that may be given later.

 - Documentation that can be used in court needs to be confidential.

 Imminent risk of suicide and self-harm

-- current thoughts or plan to commit suicide or to harm themselves,
+- If they have current thoughts or plans to commit suicide or to harm themselves,

-- a history of thoughts or plans for self-harm in the past month or acts of self-harm in the past year, and they are now extremely agitated, violent, distressed or uncommunicative, then there is immediate risk of self-harm or suicide, and they should not be left alone.
+- if they have a history of thoughts or plans for self-harm in the past month or acts of self-harm in the past year, and they are now extremely agitated, violent, distressed, or uncommunicative, then there is an immediate risk of self-harm or suicide, and they should not be left alone.

-Refer them immediately to a specialist or emergency health facility.
+Immediately refer them to a specialist or emergency health facility.